PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 - Go to Models -> Expense
 - Next to 'Inputs', hit '+' and select the 'Import' option
 - Select the same Google Sheet again
-- You'll want to import each 'Range' you created in your Google Sheet
+- Import each 'Range' you created in your Google Sheet
 - These should now show up in your model Input on the left hand side
 - Create a new formula for each range, and set each value to just be equal to the input you've imported (ie. create a formula called 'IT Expense' = 'IT Expense import')
 - In the right hand pane, create a new Output for each line item - map each formula output to the relevant item in your budget